Kursk submarine disaster: Initial blast damage

 The bulkhead between the first and second compartments was traversed by a circular 47 cm air conditioning duct.
 The bulkhead should have arrested the blast wave, but in keeping with common Russian submarine practice, the pressurised valve in the ventilation system that traversed the bulkhead was left open to minimise the change in pressure during a weapon's launch.
 The initial blast set off a fire that was later estimated to have burned at 2700 C. The government report concluded that the initial explosion and fire in the torpedo room compartment immediately killed all seven crew members within.

-The open valve in the ventilation system allowed the huge blast wave and possibly the fire and toxic smoke to enter the second and perhaps the third and fourth compartments, as well.
-Although the sub was at periscope depth with its radio antennas extended, no one in the command post was able to send a distress signal or press a single button that would initiate an emergency ballast tank blow and bring the submarine to the surface.
+The open valve in the ventilation system allowed the huge blast wave and possibly fire and toxic smoke to enter the second and perhaps the third and fourth compartments.
+Although the sub was at periscope depth with its radio antennas extended, no one in the command post sent a distress signal or pressed a single button that would initiate an emergency ballast-tank blow and bring the submarine to the surface.
 All 36 men in the command post located in the second compartment were immediately incapacitated by the blast wave and likely killed.

 Secondary explosion

-Two minutes and 14 seconds after the first explosion in the torpedo compartment, the fire set off a second explosion of five to seven combat-ready torpedo warheads.
-Acoustic data from Pyotr Velikiy were later analysed and found to indicate an explosion of about seven torpedo warheads in rapid succession.
+Two minutes and 14 seconds after the first explosion in the torpedo compartment, the fire caused a second explosion by detonating five to seven combat-ready torpedo warheads.
+Acoustic data from Pyotr Velikiy were later analysed and found to indicate the explosion of about seven torpedo warheads in rapid succession.
 The Type 65 "Kit" torpedo carries a large 450 kg warhead.

 While the sub was submerged, 78 crew were normally assigned to the first four compartments and 49 to the rear five compartments.
-Although Kursk was designed to withstand external pressure of depths down to 1000 m, the second internal explosion tore a 2 m2 hole in the boat's hull, opening the first through fourth compartments to the sea.
+Although Kursk was designed to withstand external pressure of depths down to 1000 m, the second explosion tore a 2 m2 hole in the hull, opening the first through fourth compartments to the sea.
 Water poured in at 90000 L per second.
-The explosion collapsed the first three compartments and all of the decks.
+The second explosion collapsed the first three compartments and all of the decks.
 In addition to the crew in those compartments, five officers from 7th SSGN Division Headquarters and two design engineers were on board to observe the performance of a new battery in the USET-80 torpedo, set to be launched second.
 Anyone who remained alive in those compartments was killed by the second explosion.